Resonance-Driven Intermittency and Extreme Events in Turbulent Scalar Transport with a Mean Gradient: Formulation of turbulent diffusion models with a mean gradient

 To capture the inherent non-Gaussianity and multiscale dynamics of geophysical flows, we extend our analysis to a more general class of stochastic models for zonal jet dynamics, characterized by cubic nonlinearity and correlated additive-multiplicative (CAM) noise structure:

-This system represents the simplest example of dynamics given by low-frequency reductions of large-scale climate dynamics and is the normal form for scalar stochastic climate models obtained via the stochastic mode reduction strategy~\cite{majda2009}.
+This system represents the simplest example of dynamics derived from low-frequency reductions of large-scale climate dynamics and is the normal form for scalar stochastic climate models obtained via the stochastic mode reduction strategy~\cite{majda2009}.
 We require $c>0$ to ensure mean stability (cubic damping term), and $W_1, W_2$ are independent Wiener processes, where the term $(A- B u_t) d W_2$ is referred to as correlated additive and multiplicative (CAM) noise.

 For the special case with zero CAM noise, i.e. $A=B=0$, \cref{eq:cubmodel} is a standard gradient stochastic differential equation

 with potential $V(x_t)$ and the stationary distribution $p(x) = N_0 e^{-2 V(x)/ \sigma^2},$ where $N_0$ is a normalization constant.
 The explicit form of the potential for~\cref{eq:cubmodel} is given by